pisyntor/Computer_based_Recognition_of_Arabidopsis_thaliana_Ecotypes/README.md

 ## How to use
 ### Prerequisites
-Each folder contains code for each task.
+Each folder contains the code for each task.
 Please go into each folder to find the required packages and install them before running the code.
 We recommend using [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage the environments better.
 ```
 conda create -n env_name
 conda activate env_name